Beta-Verse-Hub/All-Day-All-Life/README.md

 It uses ANSI sequences to display colored text, so using ```-m-``` before each new color and at the end is necessary.

-Make the logo in a txt file and save it in the Logos directory.
+Make the logo in a txt file, save it in the Logos directory and add it's correct path to the custom_logo_file_path.txt.

 ### To-Do List
 It is a to-do list which stores the data in a txt file in this format: